-E-Safety is often defined as the safe and responsible use of technology.
-This includes the use of the internet and also other means of communication using electronic media (eg text messages, gaming devices, email etc)
+Internet Safety is often defined as the safe and responsible use of technology.
+This includes the use of the internet and also other means of communication using electronic media (e.g text messages, gaming devices, email etc).

 Pupils have ever increasing access to communication technology both in and out of school.
 As such we feel that it is important to teach the children to use technology safety and respectfully and guide them where to go for help and support if they are concerned about content or contact on the internet or other technologies.

-The same approach needs to be applied with respect to e-safety as we would to road safety, we need to prepare children in advance of the potential problems.
+The same approach needs to be applied with respect to internet safety as we would to road safety, we need to prepare children in advance of the potential problems.
 Teaching responsible use of technology is important, as is alerting pupils to the potential consequences of irresponsible use.

 Whilst at school your child is protected in many ways.